Board of Directors

 For 13 years, Rick was a member of the Board of Trustees for the Coventry Christian Schools in Pottstown, Pa.
 Since 2005, he has been an elder at the Chesmont Church of Christ.
 Rick and his wife, Kathy, have three children.

 Dr. Michael Houts has a PhD in Nuclear Engineering from the Massachusetts Institute of Technology, and currently serves as Nuclear Research Manager

 Prior to joining NASA, Dr. Houts worked 11 years with Los Alamos National Laboratory serving in various positions including Team Leader for Criticality, Reactor, and Radiation Physics and Deputy Group Leader of the 70-person Nuclear Design and Risk Analysis Group.
 Recent awards include a NASA Exceptional Service Medal, a NASA Exceptional Engineering Achievement Medal, and being selected as an Associate Fellow of the American Institute of Aeronautics and Astronautics.

 Dr. Houts grew up outside the church and was a staunch evolutionist through his early twenties.
 Dr. Houts and his wife were baptized into the Lord’s church in 1999, and have two children.
-Dr. Houts also serves as an auxiliary staff science writer for Apologetics Press
+Dr. Houts also serves as an auxiliary staff science writer for Apologetics Press.

 Andy Starck is a graduate of Abilene Christian University and now works

 as President/CEO of Starck Real Estate.
 He served in the Texas National Guard for six years.
 Andy volunteers as a Cubmaster for boy scouts and also serves on the Hershy High School Booster Club and the High School District 214 Foundation.
 He was named an ACU Distinguished Alumni in 1997-98.

 He and his wife Sharon, attend the Cardinal Church of Christ in Rolling Meadows, Ill.
-They have two children and six grandchildren.
+They have two children and six grandchildren..

 A native of Rutherford County, Tenn., Lynn Watson earned a bachelor’s degree in business administration from Vanderbilt University and his doctor of jurisprudence degree from the Cecil C. Humphreys School of Law at the University of Memphis.